-- Assess the British rule in India and South East Asia - List the reasons behind the Anglo-Burmese war - Examine the terms of the Treaty of Yandabo - Describe the annexation of the North Eastern region by the British
+- Assess the British rule in India and South East Asia - List the reasons behind the Anglo-Burmese war - Examine the terms of the Treaty of Yandabo

-3.2 THE BRITISH IN INDIA AND SOUTH EAST ASIA
+THE BRITISH IN INDIA AND SOUTH EAST ASIA

 The British ruled over India for nearly 200 years.
 It is interesting to note the emergence of traders as the largest political power in India and subsequently in Asia.
 Since early times, India had close commercial links with the European countries.
 In the fifteenth century the trading routes between east and west came under the Turkish control.
 This led the Europeans to search for new trade routes to the East.
 This is when Vasco da Gama, a Portuguese explorer discovered a new sea route to India using which many Europeans came to India.
 This is the route through which the British entered India and established commercial as well as political rule in India.
 The British first came to India in the form of East India Company in 1608 when the Mughal Emperor Jahangir ruled India.
 The East India Company was given the permission to establish factories in India.
 Consequently, the East India Company was able to establish factories in Madras, Bombay, Surat, Orissa, Hugli, Hyderabad and Calcutta.
 With the increasing trade, the British were also able to politically control the several princely states and territories in India.
 By this time, the British had taken advantage of the poor state of affairs and economic condition of India for which they were themselves responsible.